yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/pg-extensions.md

 ### postgresql-hll example

-This extension adds a new data type hll, which is a HyperLogLog data structure.
+The [postgresql-hll](https://github.com/yugabyte/yugabyte-db/tree/master/src/postgres/third-party-extensions/postgresql-hll) extension adds a new data type hll, which is a HyperLogLog data structure.
 HyperLogLog is a fixed-size, set-like structure used for distinct value counting with tunable precision.
 For example, in 1280 bytes hll can estimate the count of tens of billions of distinct values with only a few percent error.

 First, enable the extension: